Best Travel VPN in 2026

 What is the best VPN for hotel WiFi?

-NordVPN and ExpressVPN both perform consistently well on hotel networks.
-They offer fast speeds, reliable connections, and easy one-tap activation through their mobile apps.
+NordVPN performs consistently well on hotel networks with fast speeds, reliable connections, and easy one-tap activation through its mobile app.
 For budget travelers, Surfshark provides similar protection at a lower price point with unlimited device coverage.

 Is a free VPN safe for travel?